-The New Zealand branch is part of Berkshire Hathaway Specialty Insurance Company, which is incorporated in Australia.
+The New Zealand branch is part of Berkshire Hathaway Specialty Insurance Company, which is incorporated in the United States of America.
 As described in note 1, the assets of the branch are legally available for the satisfaction of debts Berkshire Hathaway Specialty Insurance Company, not solely those appearing on the accompanying statement of financial position and its debts may result in claims against assets not appearing thereon.
 Our opinion is not qualified in respect of this matter.